Route Grade Votings

 Total votes cast 58

-18m.
-A magnificent arete climb, low in the grade but exciting.
-Climb Weston's Chimney then swing along the break to the arete.
-Follow this with testing moves on the left-hand side (the very tall can stretch up the front - E2) to reach a fat fluting and the final wall with its superb hidden jug.
+A magnificent arete climb, low in the grade but exciting all the same.
+Climb the greasy chimney and monkey along the break to the arete.
+Follow this with crucial moves on the left side (the very tall can teeter up the front) to reach a fat fluting and the final blank wall with its superb hidden jug.

 Login to your ROCKFAX account to add your comments - Search for comments.